eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 Logical Panel
 -------------
-In this subpanel it will appear the Entities discovered by the monitor that refers to abstract entities in a DDS communication network.
+This subpanel shows the Entities discovered by the monitor that refer to abstract entities in a DDS communication network.
 These entities are *Domain* and *Topic*.
 These entities refer to abstract partitions in a DDS network.
 Only entities in the same *Domain* could communicate